Topl/brambl-cli/microsite/docs/cli-reference/simple-tx-mode.md

 Simple transaction mode
 Command: simple-transaction create [options]
 Create transaction
-  --from-party <value>     Party where we are sending the funds from --from-contract <value>  Contract where we are sending the funds from --from-state <value>     State from where we are sending the funds from --change-party <value>   Party where we are sending the change to --change-contract <value>
+  --from-fellowship <value>     Fellowship where we are sending the funds from --from-contract <value>  Contract where we are sending the funds from --from-state <value>     State from where we are sending the funds from --change-fellowship <value>   Fellowship where we are sending the change to --change-contract <value>
                            Contract where we are sending the change to --change-state <value>   State where we are sending the change to